patrick-llgc/Learning-Deep-Learning/paper_notes/monolayout.md

 The authors also listed tricks that did not work.
 This I think should be the recommended standard practice in future!

 #### Key ideas
+- **View transformation**: VAE-like, the latent feature is called "shared context"
 - Detached dynamic layout and static layout.
 	- Dynamic layout: this is more related to mono 3D MOD.
 		- Instance label